kbond/document-library/README.md

 When [storing additional metadata](#store-additional-document-metadata), if you don't configure `path` in your `metadata` array, this triggers lazily generating the document's `path` after loading the entity.
 This can be useful if your backend filesystem structure can change.
-Since the path isn't stored in the database, you only have to update the mapping in your to _mass-change_ all document's location.
+Since the path isn't stored in the database, you only have to update the mapping in your entity to _mass-change_ all document's location.

 ```php
 use Doctrine\ORM\Mapping as ORM;